 Earlier this week, I wrote about an online data theft service that got hacked.
-That compromise exposed a user base of mostly young Nigerian men apparently engaged in an array of cybercrime activities — from online dating scams to 419 schemes.
+That compromise exposed a user base of most young Nigerian men apparently engaged in an array of cybercrime activities — mainly online dating scams and 419 schemes.
 It turned out that many of these guys signed up for the data theft service using the same email address they used to register their Facebook accounts.
 Today’s post looks at the social networks between and among these individuals.

 A crude but effective online service that lets users deploy keystroke logging malware and then view the stolen data remotely was hacked recently.
 The information leaked from that service has revealed a network of several thousand Nigerian email scammers and offers a fascinating glimpse into an entire underground economy that is seldom explored.